 3.2 URL shifting

+URL Shifting means the URL addresses in a page source are replaced by a randomly generated address.
+Take the following as an example

+/view.php?tid=512&cid=183 /$1adde9a5-6504-4876-b8d7-2e84b87c2005

+(a)The original URL (b) the shifted URL

+Fig. 1 An example of URL shifting

 The URL shifting involves the dynamic URLs generated in the client-side, the static URLs and the dynamic URLs (include the form URLs) generated on the server-side.

 The client-side dynamic URLs refer to these URL addresses that generated during page rendering.
 After web 2.0, there are a number of links generated by the client of the web applications.
+An example of dynamic generation in client-side is demonstrated as followed.

+Fig. 2 客户端URL解决示例图

-When the web service is accessed through these URLs, AURLS will block these requests to cause the user to fail to access the application.
+On the above figure, when user triggers the publish event, browser in client-side will send a request like this: GET /wescms/hwnd_article_edit.php?cmd= publish & articles=1452 HTTP/1.1. 因为该请求URL既不是跳变URL，也不在全局白名单列表中, AURLS will block this requests to cause the user fail to access the application.

-Our solution for client-side dynamic URLs is as follows.
-First, we use a taint analysis method [2-4] to find the web pages that contain the client dynamic URLs, and obtain the information about client's dynamic URL.
-When a response is received, AULRS first checks whether this response contains some client dynamic URLs.
-If it does, AURLS looks up the strings associated with these URLs, and then replace them by strings generated in randomly (a tag and a fixed length string) and make the binding between the shifting strings and user identity.
-The subsequent URL validity check is based on the information of these shifting strings.
+To solve this problem, we develop a tool using a taint analysis method [2-4] to find out all the pages that has the capability of dynamic generation of client-side’s address, then find the relative strings and store them in the form of [URL, token] in the system.

+When the URL shifting module in AURLS operate URL shifting in the page that URL points to, by searching the token, it can locate the string to be dealt with.
+Like hwnd_article_edit.php?cmd=publish & articles= in the above example, page sources after shifting are as followed.

+Fig3. 跳变后的publish函数源码

+After URL shifting, virtual URL corresponding to the event of the publish function, is GET /wescms/&c01669e7-c1ca-4a1a-af7c-8c3bee5fedbb1 452 HTTP/1.1.
+Through this way, we solve the incompatibility problem caused by dynamic generation in client-side.

 The shifting for static URL and dynamic URL in the server-side are directly replaced by a random string.
 The shifting for the form dynamic URL in the server-side is similar to the client's dynamic URL string replacement, which also uses a tag and fixed length approach.

-3.3 The binding mechanism of virtual URL and user identity
+3.3 The bind mechanism of virtual URL and user identity

 The simple URL shifting technique can reduce injection points on a web system, which makes it difficult for a hacker to forge an attack code.
-When a response is returned, the simple URL shifting method replaces all the URLs it contains with the randomly generated URLs and make mappings between the virtual URLs with the real URLs.
+The simple URL shifting method replaces the URLs in response with the randomly generated URLs and make mappings between the virtual URLs with the real URLs.

 However, because these virtual URLs are not associated with the user, the URLs in a page will be shifted again when the page is revisited.
 It will cause a lot of redundant mappings of virtual URL and real URL in the system.
 This will greatly reduce the system processing efficiency and increase the page access time, resulting in a serious deterioration of user experience of web access.
-In addition, after the attacker steals cookies from other users, the attacker can get a valid shifting URL for subsequent attacks.
+In addition, after stealing cookies from other users, the attacker can get a valid shifting URL for subsequent attacks.